grofit/uFrame.Documentation/uFrameECS/Overview.md

 Clone each of the repositories and replace the following directories in the following locations.

 #### Invert.Common - Free Open Source
+> Only needed if you haven't installed the unity package.
 Attributes and IOC Container
 https://github.com/InvertGames/Invert.Common